 4-4.330 - Suits Involving Trademarks, Trade Secrets, or Technical Data

 Suits may be brought from time to time charging the government with infringement of a trademark or with misappropriation of trade secrets or technical data.
 There is no express jurisdictional statute for such suits, and they may be brought in the district courts as either contract or tort actions.
-The district courts have, under 39 U.S.C. § 409(a), original jurisdiction of such suits involving the United States Postal Service; the Department of Justice defends on behalf of that Service.
+The district courts have, under 39 U.S.C. § 409(a), original jurisdiction of such suits involving the United States Postal Service; the Department of Justice litigates these cases.
 See 39 U.S.C. § 409(d).

 Any suit brought against the government, involving trademarks, trade secrets, or technical data, should be brought to the attention of the Commercial Litigation Branch.
 Such suits will be handled or monitored by that Branch.

 The United States is frequently a creditor in bankruptcy proceedings.
 Because the Federal Rules of Bankruptcy Procedure provide short deadlines for certain actions to be taken and for appeals, Department attorneys and USAOs should take special care to see that no rights of the United States are lost by default in bankruptcy proceedings.
 The USAOs’ authority with respect to litigating, compromising, and closing bankruptcy cases is set forth in 28 C.F.R.
 Part 0, Subpart Y, and Appendix.

 The Corporate/Financial Litigation Section of the Commercial Litigation Branch has expertise in bankruptcy litigation and maintains internal guidance.